czdtech/fb-jf/src/content/games/checkers.en.md

 <!-- i18n:section:controls -->
 ### Controls Guide

-In a digital version of Checkers, the controls are typically very simple point-and-click or tap-and-drag.
+In a digital version of Checkers, the controls are typically very simple point-and-`click` or `tap`-and-`drag`.

--   **Select a Piece:** Click or tap on one of your pieces that is able to move.
+-   **Select a Piece:** `Click` or `tap` on one of your pieces that is able to move.
 Valid moves will often be highlighted.
--   **Move a Piece:** Click or tap on the highlighted destination square to move your piece there.
+-   **Move a Piece:** `Click` or `tap` on the highlighted destination square to move your piece there.
--   **Jumping/Capturing:** If a capture is possible, the game will usually force you to select that piece.
-Click the piece and then the destination square to complete the jump.
+-   **Jumping/Capturing:** If a capture is possible, the game will usually force you to select that piece. `Click` the piece and then the destination square to complete the jump.
 For multiple jumps, you simply continue clicking the next destination squares in the chain.

 <!-- i18n:section:faq -->
 ### Frequently Asked Questions (FAQ)